jneug/typst-mantys/src/util/link.typ

 /// Creates a link with footnote to a source forge and optional repo.
 ///
 /// - base (str): The forge base url.
-/// - label (str, auto): The label to use for the forge, uses @@forges if
+/// - label (str, auto): The label to use for the forge, uses `forges` if
 ///   `auto`.
 /// - ..relative (str): An optional author or repository path.
 /// -> content